 One Final Word of Advice: During the process you will hear lots of positives and negatives about programs from classmates, colleagues, faculty, and people you meet on the interview trail.
 It is important to realize that not everyone is the same (or has the same criteria for a program) and as such, you should really check out each program for yourself and assess whether you like it; ultimately, you decide whether the place/program is the right fit for you.

 There is no one factor that will determine which program is best for you.
-After evaluating what is most important to you, much of it will come down to the general feeling you had on your interview day.
+After evaluating what is most important to you, which comes with time throughout the interview process, much of it will come down to the general feeling you had on your interview day.

 Enjoy the process and good luck!